 There are about forty species of juniper and many selections of each.
-Junipers range from dwarf types, which can be used as groundcovers, to large trees like the southern red cedar.
+Junipers range from dwarf types, which can be used as groundcovers, to large trees like red cedar.
 This range makes junipers a versatile choice in the landscape.

 Junipers have excellent tolerance to salt spray and salty soils.
 Shore juniper is often used for seaside plantings, but other varieties could be chosen as well.